AndrewMcg2309/ProceduralSpace/README.md

 # Description of the project

 This Unity Application represents going through hyperspace passing planets but also with audio visuals.
-Its uses particle systems, audio synhronizers, canvases and background rendering images to provide a hyperspace visual with music.
+Its uses particle systems, audio synhronizers, canvases and background rendering image [1] to provide a hyperspace visual with music.

 The initial plan was to create a procedural space environment but with all my effort it wasnt working out and we learned about audio visualizers afterso I was compelled to change it up.